jeroenvermeulen/magento-solarium/README.md

 The default MySQL Fulltext search is not performing very well on more serious shops.
 It is slow and the results aren't very relevant.
 Apache's Solr does a much better job in delivering fast and relevant results.
 We have used the Solarium PHP library to build Solr into Magento CE.

-This project is abandoned.
-Please do **not** contact any of the developers for support.
+**This project is abandoned.
+Please do NOT contact any of the developers for support.**

 ## Features